ltex-plus/ltex-plus/pages/settings.md

 ## `ltex.ltex-ls.logLevel`

-Logging level (verbosity) of the ltex-ls server log, which is accessible via `View` › `Output` › `LTeX Language Server`.
+Logging level (verbosity) of the ltex-ls-plus server log, which is accessible via `View` › `Output` › `LTeX+ Language Server`.

 The levels in descending order are `"severe"`, `"warning"`, `"info"`, `"config"`, `"fine"`, `"finer"`, and `"finest"`.
 All messages that have the specified log level or a higher level are logged.

-ltex-ls does not use all log levels.
+ltex-ls-plus does not use all log levels.

 *Type:* `string`